Columbus Brain Injury Lawyers

 - Blood Clot or Hematoma – Formed by massive swelling or clotted blood, these injuries can lead to permanent brain damage or death.

 While some of these injuries may be treatable, many permanently change the lives of victims.
-We have litigated cases varying in severity, so whether you developed only a concussion or will live with a disability for the rest of your life, Rinehardt Law Firm can help.
+We have litigated cases varying in severity, so whether you developed only a concussion or will live with a disability for the rest of your life, Rinehardt Injury Attorneys can help.

 Why Hire a Brain Injuries Lawyer?